Louis-Aime/Milesian-calendar/Dial-clock/README.md

 1. Extract MilesianDateProperties and CalendarCycleComputationEngine from JS-Date-properties into a directory of your computer.
 You may extract all, it does not matter.
 1. Extract all .js and .html files of Dial-clock into the same directory.
-1. Launch "Light milesian clock" in our browser.
+1. Launch "LightMilesianClock" in our browser.
-This file is svg file (if necessary you may change the postfix) that shows today's Milesian date.
+This file is .svg file (if necessary you may change the postfix) that shows today's Milesian date.
-1. Launch "Milesian clock" in our browser.
+1. Launch "MilesianClock" in our browser.
 It shows today's Milesian date on the dial, and you may change the date.

 ## Notices
   * MS Internet Explorer does not work at all